 Thomas Deakin has a broad practice covering both complex commercial litigation and white collar crime, including the investigation and defense of matters involving corruption, fraud and money laundering.

 Mr. Deakin advises both organizations and individuals on internal investigations, multi-jurisdictional regulatory investigations and prosecutions undertaken by authorities and regulators, such as the Serious Fraud Office and the Financial Conduct Authority.
-Mr. Deakin has also acted on a range of litigation and arbitration matters for clients in a wide variety of different jurisdictions.
+Mr. Deakin has also acted on a range of litigation matters for clients in a wide variety of different jurisdictions.

 Mr. Deakin has worked on a number of pro bono matters, including assisting a charity in its work to overturn miscarriages of justice within the criminal justice system.
 Mr. Deakin trained with Dechert and qualified in 2022.